mataspigaga/blog-template-project/pages/posts/100days.md

   1. Modifying the existing CSS to make the hours hand smaller.
 Couldn't figure it out in the time I was working.
   2. How to add these functions within a React component.
-  3. Long note:

-  - I spent the first part of this session looking into how this blog's underlying code works.
+  3. I spent the first part of this session looking into how this blog's underlying code works.
 I'm not really understanding how Nextra is built based on the provided documentation.
 Then I looked into what it would take to build this exact site out from scratch, importing MDX functionality myself.
 I think that'll be an instructive journey.

 ## Day [4/100]

 - Time spent: 1 hour
 - Main project: Built a test page for CSS variables